Frequently asked questions

 What’s the pay like?

-Annual compensation starts at $25,000+ based on a minimum of 75 hours per month, including per diems, overtime and benefits after 6 months of work.
+Annual compensation starts at $25,000+ based on a minimum of 75 hours per month, plus per diems, overtime, a competitive benefits package and pension plan.

 How demanding are the work hours?